api-platform/api-platform/.github/CONTRIBUTING.md

 # Contributing to API Platform

-First of all, thank you for contributing, you're awesome!
+First, thank you for contributing, you're awesome!

 To have your code integrated in the API Platform project, there are some rules to follow, but don't panic, it's easy!